CSP Device Programming Strategies for the C-Suite

 Former Director of Engineering

 Srivatsan Mani was the Director of Engineering who works with electronics manufacturers and programming centers to innovate solutions that modernize and improve their businesses.
 With more than 16 years of experience working with device programming systems, process control software, and device programming technology at BPM Microsystems, Inc., Srivatsan knows how to leverage technology to speed up the process while producing higher quality products at lower overall costs.
-Srivatsan led the development of the award-winning VectorEngine™ site programming technology, patent-pending WhisperTeach™ automated z-height teaching solution, and BPWin™ process control software.
+Srivatsan led the development of the award-winning VectorEngine™ site programming technology, patented WhisperTeach™ automated z-height teaching solution, and BPWin™ process control software.
 Srivatsan holds a degree in electronics and communication engineering and masters in computer systems engineering.